jfeldbrugge/Nbody2D.jl/docs/src/theory.md

 \delta(\bm{q}) = \frac{\rho(\bm{q})}{\bar{\rho}} - 1
 ```

 with the energy density $\rho$ and the mean density $\bar{\rho}$, observable in the cosmic microwave background radiation field.
 After the epoch of recombination, these fluctuations gravitationally collapse to form the cosmic structure we observe today in cosmological redshift surveys.
-The seed for the structure in our universe turns out to be very close to a realization of a Gaussian random field with a near scale invariant power spectrum.
-I will here summarize a number of key techniques and results in Gaussian random field theory.
+The seed for the structure in our universe turns out to be very close to a realisation of a Gaussian random field with a near scale-invariant power spectrum.
+I will here summarise a number of key techniques and results in Gaussian random field theory.

 ### Gaussian random fields
-Theories for origin of our universe, describe the density perturbation $\delta:\mathbb{R}^d \to \mathbb{R}$ on the space $\mathbb{R}^d$ in terms of random fields.
+Theories for the origin of our Universe describe the density perturbation $\delta:\mathbb{R}^d \to \mathbb{R}$ on the space $\mathbb{R}^d$ in terms of random fields.
 Instead of predicting a particular distribution of the energy in the early universe, the theories describe its statistical properties.
-We will here restrict attention to initial density fluctuations considered as a realization of a Gaussian random field.
+We will here restrict attention to initial density fluctuations considered as a realisation of a Gaussian random field.

 [.Gaussian Random Field![Gaussian Random field](assets/figures/GRF.png)](https://github.com/jfeldbrugge/Nbody2D.jl/blob/main/docs/src/assets/figures/GRF.png)